Jamalpur, Bihar

 Jamalpur is a city in the Indian state of Bihar.
-It is situated 8 km from the Munger city centre.
-Jamalpur is a part of Munger-Jamalpur twin cities.It is main railhead for reaching Munger city.
+It is situated 9 km from the Munger city centre.
+Jamalpur is a part of Munger-Jamalpur twin cities.
+It is main railhead for reaching Munger city.

-The name Jamalpur means Jamal (beautiful) pur (town).
 Jamalpur is best known for the Jamalpur Locomotive Workshop, which employs more than 25,000 people at its training institution, The Indian Railways Institute of Mechanical and Electrical Engineering.
 Annual turnover is Rs.
 10.56 billion with 111,485 employees.
 This is Asia's largest and oldest locomotive railway workshop.
 The city was established in 1862 during the British Raj, with the Railways Institute forming its cultural hub.